 For example, many publications noted the special effort the Chinese had made to woo black American soldiers, how they had stressed that in their Marxist nation all members of society were treated equally.

-During the 90 day cooling off period all 23 US soldiers were held on neutral territory.
-The 2 that left the group were court martialed for desertion and collaboration, one was given a 20 year sentence and the other 10.
+During the 90 days cooling-off period all 23 US soldiers were held on neutral territory.
+The 2 that left the group were court-martialed for desertion and collaboration, one was given a 20-year sentence, and the other 10.
 The remaining 21 were dishonorably discharged and journeyed in China.

 Once in China, the soldiers were sent to a collective farm to work.
 Within 1.5 years three of them ran away and sought refuge at the British Embassy in Peking.
 By 1958, 7 more of the soldiers had left China.

 By 1966, only two remained in China.
 One of the 21 returned to the US in 1965 and explained his actions in 1953 as being motivated by “anger by the recall of his idol, General Douglas MacArthur, who favored the use of nuclear weapons to end the war.
 During his two years as a prisoner, he increasingly felt abandoned by America”.